Funding the Nation’s Largest Abortion Business: An Investigation into Public and Private Support of Planned Parenthood

 - Vermont

-In a letter to the 9th U.S. Circuit Court of Appeals, Planned Parenthood indicated that all Planned Parenthood grantees and subgrantees will withdraw from the Title X program by close of business that day, and return any related grant monies to the federal government.[73]
+In a letter to the U.S. 9th Circuit Court of Appeals, Planned Parenthood indicated that all Planned Parenthood grantees and sub-grantees will withdraw from the Title X program by close of business that day and return any related grant monies to the Federal government.[67]
 This letter revealed that Planned Parenthood’s top priority is performing abortion, rather than preventing a pregnancy that may lead to an abortion.

-Notably, Planned Parenthood claimed, and still claims, that it uses Title X funds to provide low-income women with wellness exams, “lifesaving cervical and breast cancer screenings,” birth control, contraception education, and STI testing and treatment.[74]
+Notably, Planned Parenthood claimed, and still claims, that it uses Title X funds to provide low-income women wellness exams, “life-saving cervical and breast cancer screenings,” birth control, contraception education, and STI testing and treatment.[68]
 Planned Parenthood’s willingness to sacrifice Title X funding for family planning so that it may continue to refer and advocate for abortion, and even collocate with abortion facilities, demonstrates that Planned Parenthood cares less about helping low-income women than it does about maintaining its lucrative abortion business.

 2. ALN-93.297 – Teenage Pregnancy Prevention Program, Office of Assistant Secretary for Health